 Any employee with a grievance shall advise his/her immediate supervisor or the Director of Personnel of said grievance in writing and a copy of the said grievance shall be sent to the Superintendent.
-The written statement of the said grievance must be delivered within sixty (60) days of the alleged
+The written statement of the said grievance must be delivered within sixty (60) days of the alleged violation.

-The School Board of Levy County does not discriminate on the basis of race, color, national origin, gender, age, disability or marital status in its educational programs, services or activities, or in its hiring or employment practices.
+The School Board of Levy County does not discriminate on the basis of race, color, national origin, gender, age, disability, religion, marital status or genetic information in its educational programs, services or activities, or in its hiring or employment practices.
 The district also provides equal access to its facilities to the Boy Scouts and other patriotic youth groups, as required by the Boys Scout of America Equal Access Act.
-Questions, complaints, or requests for additional information regarding discrimination or harassment may be sent to: John R. Lott Jr., Assistant Superintendent, 480 Marshburn Drive, Bronson, FL 32621, 352-486-5231 or email john.lott@levyk12.org
+Questions, complaints, or requests for additional information regarding discrimination or harassment may be sent to: Dennis Webber, Coordinator of School Safety & Security, 480 Marshburn Drive, Bronson, FL 32621, 352-486-5231 or email dennis.webber@levyk12.org